-Below are the most commonly used ITS tools and resources for faculty.
+Below are the most commonly used ITS tools and resources for faculty and researchers.
 To view all of our services, go to Browse Services.

 - Remote Resource Guide